 Jack was accepted into The US Association of the Club of Rome.
 This is expected to open the door to working with some very high caliber people on the sustainability problem, at the national and international level.

 Update - After Can These Best Practices Make the Club Effective Once Again? was published in the clubs international newsletter, Jack was booted out of the US branch of the club.
 The ostensible reason given was there wasn't a quorum of the board when his membership was approved.
-The problem was all with the US branch, who doesn't exactly enjoy self-reform.
+The problem was with the US branch, who doesn't exactly enjoy reform.
 The international organization was a pleasure to work with.

 Dueling Loops Paper Completed